-Representatives are available for 90 days from the date of this letter, to assist you with questions regarding this incident, between the hours of 8:00 a.m. to 8:00 p.m.
+Representatives of Cyberscout are available for 90 days from the date of this letter, to assist you with questions regarding this incident, between the hours of 8:00 a.m. to 8:00 p.m.
 Eastern time, Monday through Friday, excluding holidays.
-Please call the help line at 1-833-566-7922 and supply the fraud specialist with the unique code listed above.
-The call center representatives have been fully versed in the incident and can answer questions or concerns you may have regarding the protection of your personal information.
+Please call the help line 1-833-531-1545 and supply the fraud specialist with the unique code listed above.
+The call center representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.